nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 **Format**: `addfriend n/NAME  [p/PHONE_NUMBER] [e/EMAIL]  [a/ADDRESS] [d/DESCRIPTION] [t/TAG]…`

 * Note that `NAME` field is minimally compulsory. `p/`, `e/`, `a/` and `d/` `t/` flags and their arguments are optional.
+* Note that friend names should only contain alphanumeric characters and spaces
 * Note that there can be no duplicate friends having the same name (case-insensitive).
 * Note that names have to be exactly matched (in a case-insensitive manner) to be considered as duplicates.
 For example, `John Doe` and `John  Doe` (with the extra space) are considered as different friends.